 If your air conditioner has stopped running properly and is covered in frost or ice, don’t worry.
 Follow these simple steps and your home will be feeling good again in no time.

-- Go to the thermostat and turn off your air conditioner all the way.
+- Go to the thermostat and turn off your air conditioner completely.

 Now find a good cool spot in front of the fan and wait for your technician to come.
-They will be able to make a professional diagnosis of the specific problem with your system and let you know what kind of air conditioner service you will need to repair the problem.
+They will be able to make a professional diagnosis of the specific problem with your AC and let you know what kind of air conditioner service you will need to repair the problem.
 Call Service Experts at 925-364-5427 today or go online to make your air conditioner service appointment now.